Superrehtard/old_diaspora_wiki/Alternate-get-involved-page.md

-# Become a part of the Diaspora Commuintiy
+# Become a part of the Diaspora community

 Diaspora\* is an eclectic community.
 We have artists, teachers, moms, children, designers, hackers, and activists